Community clean-ups

 We encourage residents to let us know if there is a particular lane or street that needs cleaning up.
 We usually choose either a Saturday or Sunday morning a few weeks in advance.

-The dates, times and venues of the clean-ups are published on the website, on the community noticeboard on Belmont St, on our Facebook page, Twitter and on the Next Door North Kelvin electronic bulletin board.
+The dates, times and venues of the clean-ups are published on this website, on the community noticeboards on Belmont St and Queen Margaret Drive, and on our Facebook and Twitter pages.

 Look out for our banner, too!